Restaurants & Cafes

 11. New Norfolk Distillery - Rum

 Derwent Valley local, Tarrant Derksen’s vision is to reinvigorate and nurture the love for rum.
 Although the contemporary distillery is yet to be established at New Norfolk’s Willow Court, it will be the first dedicated Tasmanian rum distillery in over 200 years.
 Their Near Horizon Spiced rum and Misty Valley Silver Spirit can be sampled at the New Norfolk Market most Saturdays between 8 am to 1 pm Visit their website.

 You may or may not know, but The Derwent Valley is very famous for its hops.
 Tasmanian-grown hops are actually used to flavour beer in almost every European country, with only 40% of our hops being used for domestic demand.
 You can learn more about the history of Tasmanian hops at the Bushy Park Hall Hops Museum.
 Or, try a local ale hand-pumped from 2MT Brewery in Hayes (check website for opening hours), stop by the new Welcome Swallow and Eleventh Order Brewery, New Norfolk.

 Image credit: Pat Murray

-High Street turns into a hub of activity between 8 am to 2 pm every Saturday in New Norfolk.
-With almost 100 local stallholders who travel locally and afar, the market is a treasure trove of fresh local produce, multicultural food vendors, bric a brac, arts and crafts.
+On Saturday morning, High Street in New Norfolk turns into a bustling hub of activity between 8 am to 2 pm.
+With almost 100 local stallholders who travel from around the corner or afar, the market is a treasure trove of local produce, multicultural food vendors, arts and crafts.

-Lachlan growers, makers, shakers, bakers and creators unite Friday evenings 5 pm to 8 pm through summer by arrangement.
-Next summer market Friday February 7 from 5 pm at the Lachlan Community Hall.
+During the summer, Lachlan growers, makers, shakers, bakers and creators unite at the Lachlan Community Hall.

 Image credit: stephenjpeak IG